laghoth/airbnb-clone-project/README.md

 ### 🎯 Why Roles Matter

 Clearly defining team roles improves collaboration, avoids confusion, and ensures each area of the project is covered efficiently.
 It’s key to the success of a team-based project.

+## 🧩 UI Component Patterns

+In this project, we aim to build a reusable and scalable UI architecture.
+Below are some of the core UI components we plan to create:

+### 🔝 Navbar
+- Logo
+- Search bar
+- User navigation (Login, Profile)
+- Responsive menu (hamburger menu for small screens)

+### 🏡 Property Card
+- Property image
+- Price, location, rating
+- Favorite (heart) button
+- Fully responsive layout

+### 📜 Footer
+- Site links (Home, About, Contact)
+- Company information
+- Social media icons
+- Copyright information

+### 🎯 Why Component Planning is Important
+Planning UI components helps in reusability, consistency, and maintainability of the interface.
+It also allows for easier collaboration among team members and faster development.